Tony Jaa: Stunt work

-2003–2008
+2003–2008: International success

 Together, Panna and Jaa developed an interest in Muay Boran, the predecessor of muay thai and worked and trained for four years at the art with the intention of developing a film about it.
 Eventually they were able to put together a short film showing what Jaa could do with the help of instructor Grandmaster Mark Harris.
 One of the people they showed it to was producer-director Prachya Pinkaew.

-This led to Ong-Bak: Muay Thai Warrior in 2003, Jaa's break-out role as a leading man.
+This led to Ong-Bak in 2003, Jaa's break-out role as a leading man.
 Jaa did all the stunts without mechanical assistance or computer-generated effects and it showcased his style of extreme acrobatics and speedy, dance-like moves.
 Injuries suffered in the filming included a ligament injury and a sprained ankle.
 One scene in the film involved fighting with another actor while his own trousers were on fire.
 "I actually got burned," he said in a 2005 interview.
 "I really had to concentrate because once my pants were on fire the flames spread upwards very fast and burnt my eyebrows, my eyelashes and my nose.
 Then we had to do a couple more takes to get it right."

-His second major movie was Tom-Yum-Goong (The Protector in the US), named after Tom yum soup, which included a style of Muay Thai that imitates elephants.
+His second major movie was Tom-Yum-Goong (The Protector in the US), named after tom yum soup, which included a style of Muay Thai that imitates elephants.

 In August 2006, he was in New York to promote the US release of The Protector, including an appearance at the Museum of the Moving Image.